arispapadom/justForFun/binary_search/README.md

-Binary search algorithm is userd for searching an element in a list.
-Just hit in the middle and you will get what you want in log2(n) tries (n is the number of list).
+Binary search algorithm is userd for searching an element in a sorted list.
+Just hit in the middle and you will get what you want.
+You will take it within at most log2(n) tries (n is the number of list).
+Not have a sorted list? cd ../quicksort